robertjskelton/robertjskelton.github.io/_posts/2023-05-01-ferrari-360-repair-at-vlads-autobahn.markdown

 Asked for an update, no response.

 ### 1/11/2023 - 232 days after drop off
 Received a final bill from Vlad's mom, [here](/docs/vlad/4.pdf).
 No other communication about any variator issues.
 Noticed that power steering items and engine mounts were removed from the bill and spark plugs and air filters were added.
 Number of hours on the transmission had doubled from 10 hours to 20 hours.
 Timing belt tensioners went from $340 on the estimate to $664 on the bill, and the hours worked on the convertible top went from 6 hours to 8.
-Also noticed that his hourly rate changed from $180 to $195/hr, but I was still paying $180/hr.
+Also noticed that his hourly rate changed from $180 to $195/hr.

 # 1/12/2023 - 233 days after drop off
 Vlad lets me know they sent the bill, that they are short staffed, that parts delays are happening, and he will get me a quote on the variator.
-Called Strictly Foreign and left a voice mail.
-Stan called me back an hour later, said he could diagnose and fix my issue, but it will be a few weeks before they have room.
-His rate is
+Called Strictly Foreign, a reputable Ferrari shop in town, and left a voice mail.
+Stan, the owner of Strictly Foreign, called me back an hour later, said he could diagnose and fix my issue, but it will be a few weeks before they have room to work on my car.
+His rate is $165/hr.
-$165/hr.

 # 1/18/2023 - 239 days after drop off
 Asked State Farm if the Agreed Value has been updated to $100k.
-They said it has (great news) and asked for more pictures of the car.
+They said it has and asked for more pictures of the car.
 Asked Vlad for more pictures of the car.
 He said he will send them, and that his mom had sent an estimate for the variator fix (she hadn't).
 He said he wil followup.
 He asked if I could come pay for the rest of what I owe on the car, I asked him to let me know once it's ready and I could come pay for it.

 # 1/24/2023 - 245 days after drop off
 I receive an estimate to replace the variator from Vlad.
 It is a $295 part and 26 hours of labor at his new rate of $195/hr.
-I inform him that I will be declined this repair and picking up my car next week.
+I inform him that I will be declining this repair and picking up my car next week.
 He offers to have it detailed.
-Asked when I could come pay and pick up and he says next week after he is done racing.
+I then asked when I could come pay and pick up and he says next week after he is done racing.

 # 2/2/2023 - 254 days after drop off
 Paid off the balance in full, $35,373.22.
 He had installed air filters I had declined, as the car had new engine air filters, which he threw away, so he gave me the new air filters for free.

 Vlad noted he performed the convertible top work he quoted, but did not fix the sag in the top and informed me that I should buy a new top.
-First time in 9 months he had mentioned that.
-He also mentioned for the first time that the timing belt pulleys that he ordered 6 months ago were not Hill Engineering as I had asked, but OEM Ferrari (which are an inferior part), and cost almost twice as much as the Hill part.
+This is the first time in 9 months he had mentioned that.
+He also mentioned that the timing belt pulleys that he ordered 6 months ago were not Hill Engineering as I had asked, but OEM Ferrari (which are an inferior part), and cost almost twice as much as the Hill part.

 He made me sign an agreement that he is not liable for any engine damage of his causing because I am turning down the 26 hour variator replacement.
 He says I can not pick up the car until the check clears, but it can not stay more than a few days, so I plan to pick it up on Monday, 2/7/2023.

 I installed my license plate, took pictures for State Farm insurance, and picked up the box of old parts to take home.

 # 2/6/2023 - 258 days after drop off
 Picked up my car at Vlad's, they had put in a new old battery since they said mine died.
-Noticed they did not roll the front driver fender like they said they would.
+Noticed they did not roll the front driver fender like they said they would, or if they rolled it they did a not very good job.
-The car had a engine light, suspension light, and SLOW DOWN light on.
+The car had a check engine light, suspension light, and SLOW DOWN light on when I picked it up.
-Drove it to Simply Foreign and dropped it off to finish the work there.
+I drove the car to Simply Foreign and dropped it off for further diagnosis.
 Vlad unfollows me on Instagram.

 # 2/10/2023
 Called Strictly Foreign, they said the timing was done incorrectly by Vlad's Autobahn, that the camshaft and crankshaft were not in time.
-He advised me to go back to Vlad's and ask them to redo it, or the better solution would be to take it to a Ferrari dealer.
+He advised me that my options were to go back to Vlad's and ask them to redo it, or the better solution would be to take it to a Ferrari dealer.
 Called Vlad's from 3 different phone numbers, no response.
 Voice mail is shut off.
 Called the Orlando Ferrari dealer, they couldn't get me in until March.
 Tampa Ferrari dealer sent me a quote for transport ($600 each way) and could get me in on 2/17.